aaron-c-jones/aaron-c-jones.github.io/_posts/2018-02-24-aaron-jones-gradient-descent.md

     ## (Intercept)          wt
     ##   -1.820922   46.160050

+The coefficients from the gradient descent algorithm...

 ``` r
 coefFromGD <-c(withAdapt$b0[nrow(withAdapt)], withAdapt$b1[nrow(withAdapt)])
 coefFromGD
 ```

     ## [1] -1.816788 46.158869

+The lines are partically the same!

 ``` r
 plotNew <- {plotOrig +